georgia-tech-db/evadb/docs/source/overview/command-line.rst

 .. _guide-getstarted:

-Start a Command Line Client
+Command Line Client
 ====

-Besides the notebook interface, EVA also exports a command line interface for querying the server.
+Besides the Jupyter notebook interface, EVA also exports a command line interface for querying the server.
 This interface allows for quick querying from the terminal:

 .. code-block:: bash